Promoing diversity & inclusion and Health management

 Restraint on long-work hours

-As a precondition for an environment in which diverse human resources can perform at their best, we are committed to reducing long work hours based on appropriate work time management.
-Prior to the revision of the Labor Standards Act, starting in fiscal 2018, we set up work time capping rules for all employees, including managers, to promote improved work management and work practices that lead to more efficient, higher-value-added output.
-In addition, we had set a goal of less than 2,000 hours on average for the total annual actual working hours, and have achieved it in fiscal 2021.
+As a precondition for an environment in which diverse employees can perform at their best, we are committed to reducing long work hours based on appropriate work time management.
+We are promoting improved work management and work practices that lead to more efficient, higher-value-added output.
+In addition, we had set a goal of less than 2,000 hours on average for the total annual actual working hours, and have achieved it.

 We will continue to pursue workstyles that achieve maximum results within a limited amount of time, while incorporating the effects of business reform and DX measures.